baites/baites.github.io/_posts/2017-10-30-fibonacci-closed-form-expression.md

 \varphi^{-1} + \varphi^{-2} = \frac{\varphi + 1}{\varphi^{2}} = 1 \Leftrightarrow \varphi^{2} - \varphi - 1 = 0
 %%</p>

-where this is also true for \\|\psi\\|, and therefore both constants are the roots of a polynomial, meaning they are the solution of
+where the same equation is also true for \\|\psi\\|, and therefore both constants are the roots of a polynomial, meaning they are the solution of

 <p>%%
 x^2 - x - 1 = 0